Last modified December 16, 2024

 mkdir automatic-updates

-Later on, define the image update configuration in the imageupdate.yaml
+Later on, define the image update configuration in the imageupdate.yaml file on the new folder:

 apiVersion: image.toolkit.fluxcd.io/v1beta1